RickDW/bikey/README.md

 ## More custom Spacar environments
 This package makes creating your own Spacar environments as easy as possible.
-All you need to do is to subclass bikey.base.SpacarEnv and override the process_step() function with your own logic.
-This function defines the the rules of the environment: how to determine rewards, when to end an episode, and additionally some general info that can be useful when debugging your code.
+All you need to do is subclass bikey.spacar.SpacarEnv, override the process_step() function with your own logic, and set up the correct observation and action spaces for the environment.
+The process_step() function defines the rules of the environment: how to determine rewards, when to end an episode, and additionally some general info that can be useful when debugging your code.

-The basic template has a very simple Simulink model: actions are provided to Spacar, and outputs are read out to the environment.
-If you need to customize this feel free to do so, but make sure there is a constant block with name 'actions', and a block that saves the last, and only the last, observation to 'out.observations' in the Matlab workspace.
+The basic template has a very simple Simulink model: actions are provided to Spacar, and outputs are read out to the Python environment.
+If you need to customize this feel free to do so, but make sure there is a constant block with name 'actions', and a block that saves the last, and only the last, Spacar observation to 'out.observations' in the Matlab workspace.

-Along with all of the settings available when instantiating an environment this should give you plenty of room to create any setup you want.
+Along with all of the settings available when instantiating an environment, this should give you plenty of room to create any setup you want.